Nucky Thompson: Season one

 In the pilot episode, set the day before Prohibition is to take effect, Nucky – despite publicly supporting the ban of alcohol – conspires with other local politicians to profit from a bootlegging scheme.
 He is assisted by his younger brother, Atlantic County Sheriff Eli Thompson (Shea Whigham).
 Nucky makes a deal with mobsters Arnold Rothstein (Michael Stuhlbarg), Lucky Luciano (Vincent Piazza) and Johnny Torrio (Greg Antonacci) to let them purchase his seaborne liquor shipments exclusively.
 However, Jimmy conspires with Torrio's driver, Al Capone (Stephen Graham), to rob Nucky's shipment to Rothstein after the mobster takes Nucky's casino for over $90,000.
 The heist ends in bloodshed as Jimmy and Capone kill Rothstein's men.
 Nucky gets Jimmy out of trouble, while privately reproaching him and banishing him from Atlantic City.
 He later recruits Jimmy back from Chicago when Rothstein seeks revenge for the robbery.
 The truck heist also leads to Nucky being put under investigation by Nelson Van Alden (Michael Shannon), an agent from the Bureau of Prohibition who suspects he knows more about the hijacking than he admits.

 Nucky meets Margaret Schroeder (Kelly Macdonald), a pregnant member of the Women's Temperance League who seeks work for her abusive husband, Hans (Joseph Sikora).
 Nucky is immediately taken with her and gives her some money.
-He has Hans killed after he beats her so badly that she miscarries the child, and gets her a job at a boutique after she gets out of the hospital.
+However, Hans gambles the money away, and subsequently beats Margaret so badly that she miscarries the child.
+Enraged, Nucky has Hans killed and framed for Jimmy's hijacking, and secures a job for Margaret at a boutique after she gets out of the hospital.
 Nucky and Margaret soon become lovers, and by the end of the season he informally adopts her children, Teddy and Emily.
 This creates tension between him and his former mistress, Lucy Danziger (Paz de la Huerta).
 Margaret eventually learns the extent of Nucky's corruption, including his order to have Hans killed.
 She leaves him after they have a heated argument.
 When Margaret finds out that Nucky had lost a child, however, she meets with him to express her sympathy, and he tells her that the time he spent with her and her children was the happiest of his life.
 Moved by his sincerity – and realizing that she and her children would likely starve without his support – Margaret renews their relationship.